jojijacobk/Node.js-Knowledge/README.md

 (function(exports,require,module,__filename,__dirname){
 })
 ```
 - All Node.js APIs are designed to work asynchronously.
 In Node.js asynchrony is facilitated using callbacks.
-So every Node.js APIs support callback.
+So every Node.js I/O APIs support callback.
+And, they also do have synchronous counterparts that has `Sync` in method name.

 ### Advantages of Node.js
 - It is used for asynchrounous, event driven, non blocking, I/O bound, single process-single threaded programming.